gitleaks/gitleaks/README.md

 gitleaks detect --report-path gitleaks-report.json # This will save the report in a file called gitleaks-report.json
 ```

-***NOTE***: If you decide to commit the baseline file to the repo, you must add it to the .gitleaksignore file.
-Otherwise, the contents of the baseline file will generate new issues.

 Once as baseline is created it can be applied when running the detect command again:

 ```
 gitleaks detect --baseline-path gitleaks-report.json --report-path findings.json
 ```

 After running the detect command with the --baseline-path parameter, report output (findings.json) will only contain new issues.

 ### Verify Findings